aloha45/Beet_python/readme.md

 # Beets 3

 Access spotify library and play music within console.
-Written in Python.
+Written in Python with Spotipy.